digidotcom/xbee-micropython/samples/xbee/communication/relay_frames_temperature/README.md

 * One carrier board for the radio module (XBIB-C board).
 * The XCTU application, version 6.4.2 or newer (available at www.digi.com/xctu).
-* An Android or iOS device with the 'XBee BLE MicroPython' sample installed.
+* An Android or iOS device with either:
+  * The Digi XBee Mobile application, available from Google Play or the App Store
+  * Or the 'XBee BLE MicroPython' sample of the Digi Mobile SDK

 Setup